verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ###### kube-prometheus-stack Installation

-First, install `kube-prometheus-stack` with a default Prometheus instance; we will use the `kube-prometheus-stack-prometheus` service to be the backend for the ingress.
+First, install `kube-prometheus-stack` with a default Prometheus instance; the example uses the `kube-prometheus-stack-prometheus` service to be the backend for the ingress.

 {{< clipboard >}}
 <div class="highlight">